 - 2nd year, spring term: Master’s thesis.

-Depending on their background discipline, prospective students have an outstanding portfolio of either design or written work (realised or published work is not required, but it is an advantage) in a field relevant to the discipline of Urban Studies (architecture, planning, social sciences, art history, etc.).
+Depending on their background discipline, prospective students have an outstanding portfolio of either design or written work (realized or published work is not required, but it is an advantage) in a field relevant to the discipline of Urban Studies (architecture, planning, social sciences, art history, etc.).
 Students’ strong interest in urban phenomena, manifested in their previous work at the level of design skills and/or research experience is decisive.
 Crucially, prospective students are able to manifest that they are willing and capable to integrate these two forms of urban knowledge in their Master’s studies.
-Prospective students are able to formulate original questions, problems and approaches that they would like to pursue during the Master’s studies.
+Prospective students are able to formulate original questions, problems, and approaches that they would like to pursue the Master’s studies.
 Fluent command of English language is required.

 The process of selecting prospective students has two rounds.
 In the first round, the applicants are assessed based on the submitted portfolio of written and/or design work and the CV.
 In the second round, in-depth interviews are conducted with prospective candidates.

 The requirement for admissions to Master’s studies is a Bachelor’s degree, higher education obtained on the basis of professional higher education curriculum or other relevant qualification that gives access to Master’s studies.
 Educational certificates issued abroad are recognized by Estonian Academy of Arts on the basis of the assessments and opinions of the Estonian ENIC/NARIC Centre.

 The admission period for international applicants is March 1st till May 3rd, 2017.
-Application can be completed online.
+The application can be completed online.

 This school offers programs in: